arlk/SafeFeedbackMotionPlanning.jl/README.md

 *This package is under active development*

 Design safe controllers for nonlinear systems in the presence of disturbances.
-The controllers ensure that the system state remains in a adjustable *safe tube* around the desired state.
+The controllers ensure that the system state remains in a tunable *safe tube* around the desired state.
 Find out more about it in our [paper](https://github.com/arlk/SafeFeedbackMotionPlanning/blob/master/arxiv.pdf):
 ```
 @article{lakshmanan2020safe,
   title={Safe Feedback Motion Planning: A Contraction Theory and $\mathcal{L}_1$-Adaptive Control Based Approach},